In parnership with explore.org, you can watch puffins, razorbills, terns, and ospreys find mates, build nests, socialize, and raise their chicks.

 Watch the action 24/7 when the cams are in season in the Spring and Summer months.

 The action really really heated up for the start of the 2013 nesting season, with a LOVE TRIANGLE that emerged between three Osprey on the nest.
-You can check out the story of what happened on this web site: http://www.mnn.com/earth-matters/animals/stories/live-webcam-uncovers-osprey-love-triangle - if you were wondering who finally won over the dashing old-timer, Steve (Rachel, his flame from the previous year, or Trudy, the newcomer) - we are happy to say Rachel was chosen!
+To find out what transpired, please CLICK HERE.
+If you were wondering who finally won over the dashing old-timer, Steve (Rachel, his flame from the previous year, or Trudy, the newcomer) - we are happy to say Rachel was chosen!
 Speaking of Rachel, did you know she was named after Rachel Carson?
-Read Steve Kress's blog about Rachel Carson and the osprey named after her by visiting this web site: http://www.huffingtonpost.com/stephen-kress/the-legacy-of-rachel-carson_b_3333165.html
+CLICK HERE to read Steve Kress's blog about Rachel Carson and the osprey named after her.

 The saga of Rachel and Steve continues this year, as Hog Island's most famous Osprey pair have returned.
 Their first egg was laid on April 27th.
 Be sure to stay tuned for what happens next!